gpslab/payload/README.md

 ## Usage

-This library automatically fill the fields of the object with payload data.
+This library automatically fill the properties of the object with payload data.

 For example, create a simple message